darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 ###Scripts
 7. Copy Scripts: Master file only
 	* Create a Modules script folder in the master file.
 	* Clear or delete the import.log file before you import scripts.
+	* Pro Tip: Open the import log in a text editor such as sublime.
+Leave it open throughout the process.
+Sublime will refresh the log when changes are made by FileMaker.
+After you review each import, clear and save the blank log.
 	* Master File Only: Copy the Accounts module folder and all scripts into your Modules script folder.
-	* Scripts should now be copied from your master file for all future script copy steps beyond this point.
+	* Important!
+Scripts should now be copied from your master file for all future script copy steps beyond this point.
 8. Error Check
 	* This is a great time to do an error check of the import.log file.
 	* Look in the log file and see if there are any lines that indicate something is 'missing'.